mincong-h/mincong-h.github.io/_posts/2022-03-27-setting-up-monitoring-for-java-with-datadog.md

 2. **Docker level.** The Datadog Agent is installed via Docker and running as a Docker container

-At the beginning I chose the first option because I imagine that it can capture more information about the host such as the Linux Kernel, disk, systemd, etc. Also because I can configure the agent easily (through the files inside `/etc/datadog-agent/conf.d/`).
-However it didn't work as expected.
+In the beginning, I chose the first option because I imagine that it can capture more information about the host such as the Linux Kernel, disk, systemd, etc. Also because I can configure the agent easily (through the files inside `/etc/datadog-agent/conf.d/`).
+However, it didn't work as expected.
 It failed to monitor Docker since the socket is hard-coded to `unix:///var/run/docker.sock`, but my Docker engine did not use that endpoint.
 It is using `unix:///run/user/1000/docker.sock` since I